Church Fathers: Justin Martyr

 Justin Martyr was an early Christian apologist, and is regarded as the foremost interpreter of the theory of the Logos in the 2nd century.
-He was martyred, alongside some of his students, and is considered a saint by the Roman Catholic Church, the Anglican Church, the Eastern Orthodox Church, and the Oriental Orthodox Churches.
+He was martyred, alongside some of his students, and is considered a saint by the Catholic Church, Oriental Orthodox Churches, the Eastern Orthodox Church, and Anglicanism.

 Irenaeus of Lyons

 Irenaeus was bishop of Lugdunum in Gaul, which is now Lyon(s), France.
-His writings were formative in the early development of Christian theology, and he is recognized as a saint by both the Eastern Orthodox Church and the Roman Catholic Church.
+His writings were formative in the early development of Christian theology, and he is recognized as a saint by both the Eastern Orthodox Church and the Catholic Church.
 He was a notable early Christian apologist.
 He was also a disciple of Polycarp.

-In his best-known book, Against Heresies (c.180) he enumerated heresies and attacked them.
+In his best-known book, Against Heresies (c.
+180), he enumerated heresies and attacked them.
 Irenaeus wrote that the only way for Christians to retain unity was to humbly accept one doctrinal authority—episcopal councils.
 Irenaeus proposed that the Gospels of Matthew, Mark, Luke and John all be accepted as canonical.